robinhilliard/defunit/README.md

 ```

 The units defined in the Unit module are available to use in specs for our
-aerodynamics functions.
-If you were calling your library and wanted to be clear
+aerodynamics functions (you could also use the macros directly in the Aero module).
+If you were
-about the units you were using you can write:
+calling your library and wanted to be clear about the units you were using you can write:

 ```elixir
 piper_archer_stall_speed_kts = vs(1157 <~ :kg, 15.8 <~ :m2, 2.1, 0 <~ :feet) ~> :knots